sw360cab/websockets-scaling/k8s/README.md

 ## Redis Deployment/Service (folder redis/)

-A Master-Slave K8S for Redis  solution that is maintaing in-sync websockets through Pub/Sub, using the endpoint:
+A Master-Slave K8S for Redis solution that is maintaining in-sync websockets through Pub/Sub, using the endpoint:

-* **redis-master.default.svc.cluster.local**
+* **redis-master.default.svc.cluster.local`**

+## Traefik Ingress Route (folder traefik/)

+A Traefik `Ingress Route` can be used to proxy request towards websocket service.

 ## Setup and Run